amsandiego/odin-dashboard/README.md

 ### Useful resources

 - [How can I add a box-shadow on one side of an element](https://stackoverflow.com/questions/5115427/how-can-i-add-a-box-shadow-on-one-side-of-an-element) This helped me create a one-sided box-shadow for the sidebar.
+- [A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) A useful cheat sheet for all things grid

 ## Author